 Many companies in the insurance sector claim they don’t lowball.
 Part of the confusion stems from the fact that different parties have different definitions of what the term means.
 For example, with car insurance, most policies have a maximum payout to an injured driver.
 If your insurance policy states you will only receive a maximum of $30,000 in the event of an accident and you sustain injuries of more than $100,000 in a car accident, your insurer will only pay out $30,000.
 This may seem like a lowball offer, but is in fact what you have agreed to in your insurance policy.
 To secure more, you would have to pursue other liable parties or the at-fault driver in a civil claim.

 A good rule of thumb is that any time you are severely injured and need to deal with an insurance company, you will want to contact an insurance attorney.
 If you received a low offer for an insurance claim and are worried about covering the costs of your injury, contact Katherman Briggs & Greenberg.
-The insurance attorneys at Katherman Briggs & Greenberg can determine in your insurer is acting in bad faith and can work with you to help you understand your legal options.
+The insurance attorneys at Katherman Briggs & Greenberg can determine in your insurer is acting in bad faith and will work with you to help you understand your legal options.